Skip to Main Content

 In-text citation:

-When asked about the ethical implications of AI in education, OpenAI’s ChatGPT provided an overview of key concerns such as data privacy and algorithmic bias (2024 Feb 6, unreferenced).
+When prompted by the author, OpenAI’s ChatGPT provided an 'overview of key concerns around ethical implications of AI in education' (2024 Feb 6, unreferenced).
 A transcript of this conversation can be found in Appendix A.

 OSCOLA Referencing on Cite Them Right